Jake White: 2006

-The 2006 season got off to a strong start with a 36–16 win over a confident Scotland contingent; fresh off the back of beating both France and England and finishing third in the Six Nations of that year.
-This optimism was soon replaced by intense apprehension and frustration over the following months as the Boks narrowly beat the same Scotland side the following week as Springbok kingpin Schalk Burger suffered a career-threatening neck injury in the very same game.
-A disappointing loss to France in Cape Town left the side bereft of confidence ahead of a Tri-Nations opener against Australia.
+The 2006 season started with a 36–16 win over a confident Scotland contingent.
+The Boks narrowly beat Scotland the following week as Springbok kingpin Schalk Burger suffered a career-threatening neck injury in the game.
+A loss to France in Cape Town left the side bereft of confidence ahead of a Tri-Nations opener against Australia.
 A member of the conditioning team stated that the Boks no longer felt they were in a comfort zone going into the Tri-Nations.

 Perhaps the lowest point in Springbok history, alongside the 2002 drubbing at the hands of England; the Springboks were dealt a record defeat to Australia by 49 points to nil.
 The matched was marred by very inaccurate play, punctuated by flyhalf Jaco Van Der Westhyzen's purported 'drop kick' just outside his 22 after fumbling the ball.
-Larkham led his charges magnificently in exposing the Springboks defensive frailties and shattering any chance of a Bok revival.
+Larkham led his charges in exposing the Springboks defensive frailties and shattering any chance of a Bok revival.

 A week later and the Boks put up a much stronger showing against New Zealand.
 Though the Boks frustrating ill-discipline allowed for the All Blacks to tally a total of seven penalties to pull away comfortably.
-Pressure was beginning to mount at this point, and so too injuries.
-The Boks gave New Zealand a real working over at the breakdown and dominated the All Black line-out throughout; but the aforementioned ill-discipline and the sublime Dan Carter were too much to contain in the end.
+Pressure and injuries were beginning to mount.
+The Boks gave New Zealand a real working over at the breakdown and dominated the All Black line-out throughout; but the aforementioned ill-discipline and Dan Carter were too much to contain in the end.
 Bakkies Botha injured his calf on the eve of this test requiring surgery and joined stalwart Schalk Burger as a long-term injury.

-Jake rallied his troops in the Springboks' final match of their away tour in the newly expanded Tri-Nations.
-The Springboks looked set to seal their first win of the competition until a late try by Mat Rogers allowed for Mortlock to score the winning conversion and compound Bok woes.
+White rallied his troops in the Springboks' final match of their away tour in the newly expanded Tri-Nations.
+The Springboks looked set to seal their first win of the competition until a late try by Mat Rogers allowed for Mortlock to score the winning conversion.
 The loss splintered morale and soon political turmoil would engulf the team as Jake White's tenure was put into question.
 Supposed secret meetings in England and the issue of transformation put considerable strain on the team as a meeting with the powerful All Blacks loomed later in August.
-Numerous journalists in South Africa with strong ties to Cheeky Watson campaigned viciously for the removal of Jake.
-This a knee-jerk reaction to Jake's refusal to play Luke Watson and name him captain of the side.
+Numerous journalists in South Africa with strong ties to Cheeky Watson campaigned viciously for the removal of White.
+This a knee-jerk reaction to White's refusal to play Luke Watson and name him captain of the side.